How to Get a Chinese Visa – Index

 Finally, if you’re applying for a Z visa, the Invitation Letter must be issued by a “Duly Authorized Unit”; in other words, your Chinese employer must have a permit to hire foreign workers.

-Be aware that D, J1, Q1, S1, X1 and Z Visas are only valid for 30 days starting from the day you entered in China.
-Then you should transform it in a Temporary Resident Permit (or Permanent Resident Permit, in the case you’ve been granted a D Visa) at the PSB (Public Security Bureau Entry and Exit Administration Office).
+Be aware that D, J1, Q1, S1, X1, and Z Visas are only valid for 30 days starting from the day you enter China.
+Then you should transform them into a Temporary Resident Permit (or Permanent Resident Permit, in the case you’ve been granted a D Visa) at the PSB (Public Security Bureau Entry and Exit Administration Office).
 Your employer/school should help you to do so, at least in the case of Z and X1 Visas.

 In order to get the Resident Permit, which must be renewed each year, you will have to provide a bunch of documents and a Health Certificate issued by China Entry-Exit Inspection and Quarantine Bureau or HK public hospitals.